Do Motorcycles Have Alternators? Yes and No (Find Out)

 AC is a type of electrical current where the flow of electricity regularly reverses direction, while DC is a type of current where the electricity flows in a constant direction.

 Batteries are incapable of storing AC current, which is why the power generated by the stator must be converted into DC before being delivered to the battery.
-This conversion is carried out by the rectifier, ensuring the battery receives a type of current it can store and use.
+This conversion is carried out by the rectifier, ensuring the battery receives a type of current it can store and use later in associated electrical components on the bike.

 Where Is The Stator Located?